 Aseel Chicken Hen Eggs: Laying Age, Count, Egg Size, and Egg Color

 This number can even drop to a single digit per year for a hen from this breed.
-The egg colors brought about by these birds are cream and brown, and the eggs are either medium or large in size.
+The egg colors these birds bring are cream and brown, and the eggs are either medium or large in size.

-Even though they are poor layers, these hens are great sitters and go broody from time to time.
+Even though they are poor layers, these hens are great sitters and go broody occasionally.
 They are also great with their chicks.

 If their young ones are in danger, they have the courage to attack even a snake to ensure their safety.